st0nie/ypb/README.md

 # YPB

-YPB (Yet another PasteBin) is a Rust-based temporary file storage and management service.
+YPB (Yet another PasteBin) is a Rust-based temporary Pastebin service and URL shorter.
 It supports file uploads and periodically cleans up expired files, making it ideal for short-term file sharing needs.

 ## Features